Skip to content

 It’s true – they are docile, smart, fun to keep around, and not dangerous to humans.

-But if you have cats, dogs or other small animals in your house, then you may wonder if it’s okay to let them play together.
+But if you have cats, dogs or other small animals in your house, then you may wonder if it’s okay to let them play together with your tegu.

 Tegu with dog, cat and hamster